una/personal-goals/happy-moments/2017_happy-moments.md

 02/12/2017
 ---
 This morning I got breakfast with Tim at Westville which was super good because they had this great veggie market plate, which was a nice healthy wakeup before going to a chocolate-baking competition at the Royal Palms where my roommate, Patricia was competing.
 That was super fun because a lot of people showed up and we tasted *so* much chocolate.
 I loved the chocolate babka and chocolate sausage.

+02/13/2017
+---
+I had a really good run today on the west side of Manhattan.
+It was absolutely freezing out, but I was listening to Wild by Cheryl Strayed and just felt like I could keep going and going.
+It was such a good feeling despite the weather.
+I'm feeling pretty confident about the running that I'm getting back into.

+02/14/2017
+---
+Today was Valentines day and I spent it sending really weird valentines to my friends and Tim.
+I also had a trainer appointment with my new personal trainer and it felt *great*.
+He seems awesome and I'm really looking forward to getting back into gyming much more often.

+02/15/2017
+---
+I saw Tim today.
+We went to this *amazing* restaurant called Ouiji after Tom Dale's glowing review on Twitter.
+The restaurant was reviewed by a food writer for the New York Times, and oh my god was it good.
+We had baby octopus in this beautiful swirled sauce and crispy chicken and a make-your-own mini crepes with seven flavors thing.
+But my favorite dish was definitely the honey chips with ice cream for desert.
+Oh my god were they good.

+02/16/2017
+---
+Today was paint night at DigitalOcean :) We got Mexican food and painted angelfish with an instructor.
+I had a lot of fun doing that.
+Afterward, I went to 61 Local and met up with a bunch of people for BrooklynJS (a non-ticketed no-talks just-hangs event).
+It was a good time and I heard a lot of travel stories.

+02/17/2017
+---
+At work I got a DigitalOcean hat and scarf (and socks!).
+I also met up with Tim afterward to go see the Oscar nominated shorts (I meant to get us tickets to the animated shorts but messed up and got the live-action, which were also great).

+02/18/2017
+---
+Today I woke up super early to fly to Colorado for an annual friend ski trip!
+I had a nice long drive with Troy to the condo we got on AirBnb and it was so nice to see everyone!
+We got dinner out and had a few drinks and hung out by the fire :) I fell asleep on the couch because I liked falling asleep by the fire and I stayed up a bit later with Alex and Troy.

+02/19/2017
+---
+Today I went skiing at Keystone.
+It was rough at first but I got the hang of it after a lot of initial falls.
+It was amazing to be on the mountain, and it ended up snowing a bit later in the day.
+Was a pretty magical sight to see so much snow at a ski resort :)

+02/20/2017
+---
+My favorite part of today was snow tubing at Keystone.
+All 6 of us went snow tubing and it was just a lot of fun.
+The people there would spin you and you could go in groups up to four people.
+We did a few runs and it just felt really good to be out there again because I couldn't ski or do much other activity due to my leg.

+02/21/2017
+---